lfabris-mhpc/MACFD2023/README.md

 New material will be uploaded frequently.

+## Acknowledgements

+I would like to aknowledge [Dr. Giovanni Stabile](giovanni.stabile@uniurb.it) for his contribution to the preparation of the slides presented in the first lecture of this course as well as [Dr. Arash Hajisharifi](ahajisha@sissa.it) for helding a seminar during the last lecture.

 **Please consider contributing pull requests to correct typos, or better document the material in this repository!**

 ## Licencing